pudrizzel/peltexup/privacy-policy/en.md

-# Scatra Privacy Policy
+# PeltexUP Privacy Policy

 Your security is important to us.
 Any personal information you share with our team is treated with the utmost care and confidentiality.

 ## Data Controller

-Scatra Bot acts as the data controller in accordance with applicable data protection laws.
+PeltexUP Bot acts as the data controller in accordance with applicable data protection laws.

 ## Purpose of Data Processing